Certificate in Renewable Energy

 Important notice about this course

 This course is also available in online mode.
-Here students must attend the first lecture and final lecture of each semester.
+Here students must attend the first lecture and all prescribed site visits during the course.
 Other lectures will be recorded and made available online.
-Students will also be required to attend the site visits.
 This course is now eligible for Engineers Ireland Continuing Professional Development credits worth 15 days.
-Further information here: http://www.engineersireland.ie/CPD-Training.aspx

 This course offers an introduction to renewable energy technologies with an emphasis on energy generation technologies.
 Topics covered can be found under course content.